Trump ups ante on China, threatens duties on nearly all its imports | MarketScreener

 "Those have been our asks for many months and so far those asks have not been satisfied," he said.
 "However, hope springs eternal."

-(Additional reporting by Susan Heavey; Writing by David Lawder and Lisa Lisa Lambert; editing by David Gregorio and James Dalgleish)
+(Additional reporting by Susan Heavey, and by Elias Glenn and Xu Jing in Beijing; Writing by David Lawder and Lisa Lambert; Editing by Catherine Evans)

 By Steve Holland and David Lawder